needle-mirror/com.unity.localization/Documentation~/Addressables.md

 - **Check Localization Locales**.
 This rule checks that all Locales in the project are marked as Addressable, contain the Locale label and are in the group defined by the Addressable Group Rules.
 - **Check Localization String Tables**.
 This rule checks that the String Tables and their Shared Table Data are contained in the groups defined by Addressable Group Rules, and have the expected Labels and Addresses.
 - **Check Localization Asset Tables**.
 This rule checks that the Asset Tables and their Shared Table Data are contained in the groups defined by Addressable Group Rules, and have the expected Labels and Addresses.
 This rule also checks that all assets referenced by the tables are in the expected groups and contain the correct labels.
+Assets in groups the localization system does not manage are not reported unless **Always Move To Localization Group** is enabled.